-During Years 8 and 9, parents will receive two interim and two full written reports.
+During Years 10 and 11, parents will receive two interim and two full written reports.
 The interim report contains a Challenge Grade, Performance Indicator and feedback on Attitude to Learning.
-In the midyear and end of year reports, each academic subject report is made up of three components: a Challenge Grade, a Performance Indicator and a brief Subject Comment.
+In the mid-year (both year groups) and end of year (Year 10 only) reports, each academic subject report is made up of three components: a Challenge Grade, a Performance Indicator and a brief Subject Comment.
+The final report in Year 11 is produced after exams have started so does not contain targets.